CRFsuite - Tutorial

 ... (snip) ...

 The data consists of a set of sentences (sequences) each of which contains a series of words (e.g., 'London', 'shares'), part-of-speech tags (e.g., 'JJ', 'NNS'), and chunk labels (e.g., 'B-NP', 'I-NP') separated by space characters.
 In this tutorial, we would like to construct a CRF model that assigns a sequence of chunk labels, given a sequence of words and part-of-speech codes.
-Please refer to CoNLL 2000 shared task website for more information about this task.
+Please refer to CoNLL 2000 shared task website for more information about the data set.

 Feature (attribute) generation